kocyk908/MS/README.md

 - **Ctrl-C in Non-Empty Prompt**: Display a new line with a new prompt, buffer should be clean ✔
 - **Ctrl-D in Non-Empty Prompt**: No action ✔
 - **Ctrl-\ in Non-Empty Prompt**: No action ✔
-- **Ctrl-C after Blocking Command**: Proper handling with a new prompt ✔❌ Double prompt sie robi
+- **Ctrl-C after Blocking Command**: Proper handling with a new prompt ✔✔
 - **Ctrl-\ after Blocking Command**: ❌
 - **Ctrl-D after Blocking Command**: Properly exits ✔